 M.S.C.S.
-DEGREE IN SOFTWARE ENGINEERING 30 HOURS OF STUDY
+DEGREE IN COMPUTER SCIENCE W/ AN EMPHASIS IN SOFTWARE ENG., 30 HOURS OF STUDY

-PROGRAM DESCRIPTION: The M.S.C.S. requires a minimum of 30 credit hours of study for students possessing an accredited undergraduate degree in computer science.
-Those who have a degree in a closely related field like mathamatics or engineering will be considered for admission based on their college work and an appropriately proposed plan of study.
+PROGRAM DESCRIPTION: The M.S.C.S. requires a minimum of 30 credit hours of coursework for students possessing an accredited undergraduate degree in computer science.
+Those who have a degree in a closely related field like mathematics or engineering will be considered for admission based on their college work and an appropriately proposed plan of study.
 To be successful in the M.S.C.S. program, a student should have a background in mainstream computer science.
-This includes experience with procedural and OO programming languages (e.g., Ada, C, C++, Java, Pascal, or Smalltalk) and a background in computer architecture or assembly language, data structures, operating systems, software engineering, and database and related mathematics (e.g., mathematical logic, discrete mathematics, and calculus).
+This includes experience with procedural and OO programming languages (e.g., Ada, C, C++, Java, Pascal, or Smalltalk) and a background in computer architecture or assembly language, data structures, operating systems, software engineering and database, and related mathematics (e.g., mathematical logic, discrete mathematics, and calculus).
 A student who lacks experience in these areas may be admitted with deficiencies and required to take courses to remedy the deficiencies.